jthomperoo/custom-pod-autoscaler/example/simple-pod-metrics-golang/README.md

-# Python Simple Pod Metrics Example
+# Golang Simple Pod Metrics Example
-This example shows how to make a Custom Pod Autoscaler (CPA) using Python.
+This example shows how to make a Custom Pod Autoscaler (CPA) using Golang.
-The example extends the Python CPA base image (custompodautoscaler/python) and sets up an environment to allow python scripts to be used to determine metrics and evaluate how to scale.
+The example extends the Alpine CPA base image (custompodautoscaler/alpine) and adds in a Golang binary to execute for gathering metrics/making evaluations.
 The code is verbosely commented and designed to be read and understood for building your own CPAs.

 ## Overview
-This example contains a docker image of the example Python Custom Pod Autoscaler, alongside using the `flask-metric` sample application ([../flask-metric/README.md](../flask-metric/README.md)) as a target to scale up and down.
+This example contains a docker image of the example Golang Custom Pod Autoscaler, alongside using the `flask-metric` sample application as a target to scale up and down.

 ### Example Custom Pod Autoscaler